Forms

 Here’s how it works:

-• We use :after to generate a custom background and directive (Choose file…).
+to generate a custom background and directive (Choose file…). - We use

-• We use :before to generate and position the Browse button.
+to generate and position the Browse button. - We declare a

 In other words, it’s an entirely custom element, all generated via CSS.